ozzono/portfolio/apis/url-shortener/README.md

       }
       ```

-    - returns a url data as exampled below:
+    - returns a URL data as exampled below:

         ```json
         {